root4loot/rescope/README.md

 ## Caveats

-rescope cannot guarantee accurate results all the time.
-For instance, a bugbounty program may decide to list targets in a non-conventional way that is not accounted for.
+rescope cannot guarantee accurate results.
+For instance, a bugbounty program may opt to list targets in a non-conventional way that is not accounted for.
 Therefore, always verify the results yourself before importing.

 ## Author
 * Daniel Antonsen ([root4loot](https://twitter.com/root4loot))